 ACTION TIP #1: How to Create Actionable Content.

 If you want to create something your readers will enjoy, actionable content is the answer.
-Here’s how to write for the web and get readers to act.
+Here’s how to write website content that gets readers to act.

 1. First, research similar posts.

 This is important because you want to find popular topics that readers want information on.